Loyola University Chicago

 Passports & Visas

-Each student in the program should have a valid passport.
+Each student in the program should have a valid passport good through October 2016.
 Students are responsible for obtaining their own passports.
-Allow at least two months processing time in securing a passport.
-All students must submit a copy of their passport and Visa to Dean Gaspardo by April 1, 2013.
-Students will be responsible for obtaining a Visa from the nearest Chinese Consulate.
+Allow at least two months processing time to secure a passport.
+All students must submit a copy of their passport and Visa to Dean Gaspardo by April 1, 2016.
+Students will be responsible for obtaining a Visa from the nearest Chinese Consulate [1 E. Erie, Suite 500 in Chicago.]
 Please note that the Visa application requires a passport valid for approximately 6 months after the program concludes and takes approximately 2 weeks to process.
 Enrolled students will receive further information regarding the Visa application process.
 Please visit http://www.china-embassy.org/eng/default.htm for more information.